brianegan/flutter_architecture_samples/todos_repository_simple/README.md

 ## Provides an implementation of the data layer

-This library implements the `todos_repository`.
+This library implements the `todos_repository_core`.
 It uses a File Storage and Web Client (currently a Mock).

 This implementation tries first to load the todos from storage, then falls back to web if none are found.
 It persists changes to both the file system and the web service.